Local L.A. Hot Water Heater Accident Injuries Attorney

 Do These Water Heaters Cause Third Degree Burns?

 They sure can.
 Even water at the safe temperature of 110 degrees can result in third-degree burns.
-But this is only after approximately ten (10) hours exposure.
+But this is only after approximately ten (10) hours of exposure.
 Of course, most people won't have water on them at this temperature for ten hours.

 But water heaters must be set at a reasonable temperature.
 Most of all, don't ever set a thermometer at the highest temperature setting.
 After all, it is foreseeable a situation could arise where a burn could occur.